-February is a month of love, romance, friendship and family.
+February is a month of love, romance, friendship, and family.
 With Valentine’s Day looming around the corner, you might be in need of some flicks to watch with your significant other.

 Ella Enchanted – February 1

 2004 fantasy romance film Ella Enchanted is the perfect film to watch this Valentine’s Day with your significant other.
-The movie stars Anne Hathaway and Hugh Dancy, and is based off the 1997 novel written by Gail Carson Levine.
+The movie stars Anne Hathaway and Hugh Dancy, and is based on the 1997 novel written by Gail Carson Levine.
 The movie is centered around the classic fairytale Cinderella, with a bit of a magical twist.

 This movie is a great choice for couples that prefer romantic flicks with a touch of comedy and adventure.
 Even better, Ella Enchanted is also a great way to keep kids entertained on a cold February weekend or just in general!